 3. Offshore Voluntary Disclosure Program (OVDP)

-The OVDP has stiff penalties starting at 27.5% of your offshore balances.
-In exchange, it offers immunity from criminal prosecution, investigation, examination, and audits of your past actions.
-That is, assuming you make a full disclosure.
+The OVDP closed on September 28, 2018.
+The program had stiff penalties starting at 27.5% of your offshore balances.
+In exchange, it offered immunity from criminal prosecution, investigation, examination, and audits of your past actions.
+That is, assuming you made full disclosure.

 However, time is running out on OVDP.
-In March 2018, the IRS announced that the OVDP program is closing on September 28, 2018.
+The OVDP program closed on September 28, 2018.
 If you have foreign accounts that you willfully hid from the IRS, act now before this opportunity is no longer an option.

-Since the OVDP’s launch in 2009, more than 56,000 taxpayers have come forth to pay over $11 billion in back taxes, interest, and penalties.
+Since the OVDP’s launch in 2009, more than 56,000 taxpayers came forth to pay over $11 billion in back taxes, interest, and penalties.

 4. Quiet Disclosure

 The final (and riskier) approach is to perform “quiet disclosure.”